ESPN apologizes to Grizzlies’ Morant

-Problem is, the quote attributed to Morant on the show… was fake.
+The problem is the quote attributed to Morant on the show was fake.

-The quote came from a parody account that had Morant saying that if Jordan played in today’s NBA, he’d be just another superstar.
-Something Morant never said.
+The quote came from a parody account that had Morant saying that if Jordan played in today’s NBA, he’d be just another superstar which is something Morant never said.

 Not just that, ESPN attributed the quote to Bleacher Report, who had just done a podcast with the Grizzlies young star.